HleyHub/alx-higher_level_programming/0x05-python-exceptions/README.md

 # General Learning Objectives

-This project concerns explains the following:
+This project explains the following:

 * Why Python programming is awesome